 The business policies should be publicly available and communicated internally and externally to all personnel, business partners and other relevant parties.

-Businesses shall implement sanctions in a transparent manner and take all reasonable measures to provide transparency of the relevant rules and procedures while implementing / complying with sanctions.
+Businesses shall implement sanctions in a transparent manner and take all necessary measures to provide transparency of the relevant rules and procedures while implementing / complying with sanctions.

 Review